Published: November 25, 2019

 Three seconds is all you have to get your customer’s attention.
 So, get extra creative with your headline.
 Spark interest, stir an emotion or entice them to read more about the topic.

-5. A spoonful of flavorful tone, voice and storytelling
+5. A spoonful of flavorful tone, voice and storytelling writing content

 Words are powerful — especially if you use the right ones.
 Whether you’re writing a children’s novel or writing a post for your company’s blog, storytelling with the right tone and brand voice will easily grab the attention of your target audience.